 Why you should visit flower auctions in Aalsmer

-It is interesting to know that in the city of Aalsmeer, which is not far from Amsterdam, the biggest flower auctions are organized.
-Every day during the five work hours of the auctions, more than 19 mln of flowers are sold and bought.
-And this is not everything that can be purchased at the flower auction; they also sell around 2 mln of plants daily.
+It is interesting to know that the biggest flower auctions are organized in the city of Aalsmeer, which is not far from Amsterdam.
+During the five work hours of the auctions, more than 19 million flowers are sold and bought.
+And this is not everything that can be purchased at the flower auction; they also sell around 2 million plants daily.

-The whole process is taking place in one of the biggest commercial buildings, which has a total area of about 1 million square meters.
-The center’s modern equipment allows it to demonstrate on huge screens the items for sale and assure the sellers that they are in contact with buyers all over the world.
+The process is taking place in one of the most significant commercial buildings, which has a total area of about 1 million square meters.
+The center’s modern equipment allows it to demonstrate the items for sale on giant screens and assure the sellers that they are in contact with buyers worldwide.

 They bargain from the top price, which goes down to the first acceptable application for purchase.

-There is no restriction on visiting the auction—it is open not only to entrepreneurs but also to anybody willing to attend a flower auction.
+There is no restriction on visiting the auction – it is open to entrepreneurs and anybody willing to attend a flower auction.

 Getting to Aalsmeer

-To get to Aalsmeer, you can take bus number 172, which departs every half an hour from the central station of Amsterdam in the direction of Kudelstaart.
-VBA Hoofdingang is the stop you need.
+To get to Aalsmeer, you can take bus number 172, which departs every half hour from the central station of Amsterdam in the direction of Kudelstaart.
+The stop you need is VBA Hoofdingang.

 Most are exported from the Netherlands to other parts of the world.
-If you are still thinking about what souvenir to bring from your trip to Holland, don’t hesitate to buy tulip bulbs.
-This is how you can recreate the amazing beauty of this country in your garden.
+Don’t hesitate to buy tulip bulbs if you are still considering what souvenir to bring from your trip to Holland.
+This is how you can recreate the incredible beauty of this country in your garden.

 Bloemenmarkt flower market

 Are you going to Amsterdam and not planning to visit the flower market Bloemenmarkt?
-Then you should reconsider your plans because the flower market in Amsterdam is a place with history, traditions, and many plants for sale.
+Then you should reconsider your plans because Amsterdam’s flower market has history, traditions, and many plants for sale.

-Years ago, the city was located on a tiny territory, and there was not enough space for the market in Amsterdam.
-That’s why flower sellers who came to the city by water sold the flowers from boats floating along the canals of Amsterdam.
+Years ago, the city was located in a tiny area, and there was not enough space for the market in Amsterdam.
+That’s why flower sellers who came to the town by water sold the flowers from boats floating along the canals of Amsterdam.

 Things changed, and in the 19th century, the flower market moved to barges parked in the Singel canal between Muntplain and Koningsplein.
 Because of the numerous barges, visitors need plenty of time to see everything offered for sale here.
 You can buy anything for the garden, from plants to baskets for decorating.

-Bloemenmarkt, as well as other places, is great for buying flora in Amsterdam.
-There are also other markets in the city where you can purchase flowers, food, art items, shoes, and clothes.
+Bloemenmarkt, among other places, is great for buying flora in Amsterdam.
+Other markets in the city sell flowers, food, art, shoes, and clothes.

 What day is the flower market in Amsterdam?